vodquang96/django-anymail/docs/tips/securing_webhooks.rst

           ],
       }

-This facilitates credential rotation: first, append a new authorization string to the list, and deploy your Django site.
-Then, update the webhook URLs at your ESP to use the new authorization.
-Finally, remove the old (now unused) authorization string from the list and re-deploy.
+This facilitates credential rotation: first, append a new authentication string to the list, and deploy your Django site.
+Then, update the webhook URLs at your ESP to use the new authentication.
+Finally, remove the old (now unused) authentication string from the list and re-deploy.

 .. warning::

-    If your webhook URLs don't use https, this shared authorization secret won't stay secret, defeating its purpose.
+    If your webhook URLs don't use https, this shared authentication secret won't stay secret, defeating its purpose.